Chappaqua, New York: Education

+The Chappaqua Central School District includes the village.
+In 2024, Chappaqua Central School District had around 3.5 thousand students from grades K-12, above the national average.

 Around 1928, Robert E. Bell Middle School, known at the time as Horace Greeley School, was built.
 The present day Horace Greeley High School was built in 1957.
 The three elementary schools in Chappaqua were completed over a twenty-year period: Roaring Brook School in 1951, Douglas G. Grafflin in 1962, and Westorchard in 1971.

 In 2003, after the opening of the new middle school, Seven Bridges, and the moving of the fifth grade from Chappaqua's elementary schools to the middle schools, the district added a full day kindergarten.

+In 2024, Chappaqua Central School District was ranked as the 17th best public school district in New York State.

 Schools currently operating in Chappaqua include: